 Tracking the Sun

-Solar technicians also handle the installation of electrical tracking systems, which tilt the panels so that they follow the sun during the day.
+Solar power technicians install electrical tracking systems, which tilt the panels so that they follow the sun during the day.

-It requires the mechanical ability to install gimbals and motors on the panel array as well as figuring out the geometry of the angle of the sun at different times of the day and year.
+- Figure out the geometry of the angle of the sun at different times of the day and year

 For example, trees can shade cells during particular seasons and affect the positioning of the panels in summer versus winter.

-Solar electricians often have to work on rooftops installing panels in relatively unobstructed locations.
+Solar power technicians often have to work on rooftops, installing panels in relatively unobstructed locations.

-Safety is highly important, and solar electricians working at heights need special training in high-angle restraints and rescue.
+To ensure their safety at work, they need special training in high-angle restraints and rescue.

 Industrial Solar Installations

-Solar electricians can work for power companies that install multi-acre panel arrays on open terrains.
+Solar power technicians can work for power companies that install multi-acre panel arrays on open terrains.

 Even though they can access the panels a lot easier, they need to use different wiring procedures at such installation.